 - You can’t find non-stick litter box sprays at most PetSmart, Petco, and other pet shop brick and mortar locations (I’ve searched several — nada).

-On Google Shopping, Start Small and Build Up the Winners
+With a Limited Budget, Start Small and Build Up the Winners

 If no winners emerge, do some keyword research to find out what terms your customers use to describe what you sell.
 As a test, use those terms in your product titles when possible and see what happens.
 When you do, come back here and let me know the results – good or bad.
-Hopefully good. 🙂
+Hopefully good!